blocknative/web3-onboard/packages/core/README.md

   /** Gas module */
   gas?: typeof gas
   /**
-   * Object mapping for W3O components with the key being the DOM element to mount
+   * Object mapping for W3O components with the key being the component and the value the DOM element to mount
-   * the component to, this defines the DOM container element for svelte to attach the component */ containerElements?: Partial<ContainerElements>
+   * the component to.
+This element must be available at time of package script execution.
+   */
+  containerElements?: Partial<ContainerElements>
 }